This Week in Horror Movie History – Chopping Mall (1986)

 Still from Chopping Mall

 Lionsgate released Chopping Mall twice on DVD: once in 2004 and another time in 2012 as a DVD set along with seven other horror movies.
 The commentary reveals an ironically unfriendly relationship between the filmmakers and the security chief of the Sherman Oaks Galleria Mall during filming.
 Inspired by the 1954 film Gog, Wynorski wrote the script after a suggestion from Julie Corman to write a movie about a killer in a mall.
 Although it may seem uninspired, having a movie take place in a mall certainly gives a filmmaker a lot of options in terms of survivor offense.
 Rotten Tomatoes gives it an even 50% fresh rating.
-Full of glorious ’80s cheese, bad acting, big, perfect hair and spotless outfits, Chopping Mall is a perfect movie to unwind to after a tough day dealing with life’s realities.
+Full of glorious ’80s cheese, bad acting, big, perfect hair and spotless outfits, Chopping Mall is a perfect movie to unwind with after a tough day dealing with life’s realities.
 Thank you.
 Have a nice day.

 Concorde Pictures